 We model the network as a set of "network elements" and "regulators".
-Each flow f has a non-cyclic path made of a series of connected network elements $(S_k){k=1...n+1}$ , with k the index of the network element in the path of the considered flow f.
-Each flow f is assumed to be processed by a regulator after each network element in its path, except the last one (Figure 4).
-We call "kth hop" of this flow the sequence $S_k - \operatorname{Reg}k$ .
+Each flow f has a non-cyclic path made of a series of connected network elements $(S_k){k=1...n+1}$, with k the index of the network element in the path of the considered flow f.
+Each flow f is assumed to be processed by a regulator after each network element in its path, except the last one (Figure 5).
+We call "kth hop" of this flow the sequence $S_k - \text{Reg}k$.
 Each regulator can either be a PFR or an IR.
-For each flow f and each index $k = 1 \dots n$ , we note $\text{Reg}k$ the regulator that processes flow f after the network element $S_k$ .
-On $\operatorname{Reg}k$ , we assume that we can configure a shaping curve $\sigma_k$ with a burst $b{\operatorname{Reg}k}$ and a rate $r{\operatorname{Reg}k}$ for this flow.
-Practical implementations support only limited accuracy, and we note $\mathcal{Q}k(b)$ [resp. $\mathcal{R}k(r)$ ] the lowest value that is configurable by this regulator and that is higher than b [resp r].
-By convention, $\operatorname{Reg}{0}$ denotes the source of the flow.
+For each flow f and each index $k = 1 \dots n$, we note Reg_k the regulator that processes flow f after the network element S_k .
+On Reg_k , we assume that we can configure a shaping curve σ_k with a burst b{Reg_k} and a rate r{Reg_k} for this flow.
+Practical implementations support only limited accuracy, and we note $\mathcal{Q}k(b)$ [resp. $\mathcal{R}k(r)$] the lowest value that is configurable by this regulator and that is higher than b [resp r].
+By convention, Reg0 denotes the source of the flow.
 When a set of flows share the same network element S, they do not need to share the same regulator just after S. However, when a set of flows share a same IR, we assume that they also share the same upstream network element and that this network element is FIFO for the considered set of flows.

-For each network element S, we assume that if we know the arrival curve of each flow g going through S, then for any flow f going through S we can obtain a delay bound $D_S^f$ for the flow through the network element.
+For each network element S, we assume that if we know the arrival curve of each flow g going through S, then for any flow f going through S we can obtain a delay bound D_S^f for the flow through the network element.